-A/B and multivariate testing tools are essential conversion rate optimisation software.
-They allow optimisers to deliver and measure the relative performance of different user experiences through robust online controlled experiments.
-Increasingly they also enable you to personalise your customer experience and discover new customer segments based upon behaviour rather than just demographics.
+A/B testing tools can be an important component of conversion rate optimisation.
+It allows you to serve and measure the relative performance of different user experiences by managing online controlled experiments.
+Increasingly A/B testing tools also enable you to personalise your customer experience and discover new customer segments based upon behaviour rather than just demographics.

 What is A/B Testing?

-A/B testing allows you to run online controlled experiments to measure the difference in performance between an existing webpage design (e.g. your home page) and a change to the page or a totally new design or user journey (see split path test).
+A/B testing tools allow you to run online controlled experiments to measure the difference in performance between an existing webpage design (e.g. your home page) and a change to the page or a totally new design or user journey (see split path test).

 A/B testing tools randomly select visitors for each design and use robust statistical analysis to measure the performance between the control and the variant.
-If there is a statistical difference between the two experiences we can say with a high degree of confidence (normally 99%) that it is down to the design and not other factors (e.g. traffic source) that often influence the success metric.
+If there is a statistical difference between the two experiences we can say with a high degree of confidence (normally 95% or 99%) that it is down to the design and not other factors (e.g. traffic source) that often influence the success metric.
 Normally the conversion rate will fluctuate on a daily basis and so it is essential to have a control to compare against.